 Develops the skills and knowledge to teach American Red Cross swimming and water safety courses and leads to American Red Cross Water Safety Instructor certification.
-Prerequisite(s): Demonstrate all swimming strokes.
+Prerequisite: Demonstrate all swimming strokes.
 Minimum age requirement is 16.
-(PCS 1.1, 2 credit hours - 1 hour lecture, 2 hours lab)
+(PCS 1.1, 2 credit hours: 1 hour lecture, 2 hours lab)

-PHED 151 - Progressive Yoga
+PHED151 - Progressive Yoga

 Builds on the skills introduced in beginning yoga, emphasizing a system of yoga postures that require physical and mental discipline.
 This intermediate level yoga gradually adds challenge leading to increased strength, endurance, balance, and focus.
 More challenging postures are introduced.
-Prerequisite(s): None.
-(PCS 1.1, 1 credit hour - 0 hours lecture, 2 hours lab)
+Prerequisite: None.
+(PCS 1.1, 1 credit hour: 0 hours lecture, 2 hours lab)

-PHED 173 - Walking
+PHED173 - Walking

 Introduces walking as a way to increase cardiovascular endurance, muscular strength, and flexibility.
-Prerequisite(s): None.
-(PCS 1.1, 1 credit hour - 0 hours lecture, 2 hour lab)
+Prerequisite: None.
+(PCS 1.1, 1 credit hour; 0 hours lecture, 2 hour lab)

-PHED 176 - Yogalates
+PHED176 - Yogalates

 Introduces an alternative to traditional yoga and Pilates.
 This format is ideal for those who find traditional yoga and Pilates intimidating or restrictive.
 This hybrid workout combines mind/body practices, as well as principles of sport stretch, strength training, and dynamic movement to improve strength, flexibility, balance, core stability, and reduction of stress while constantly flowing from one exercise to the next.
-Prerequisite(s): None.
-(PCS 1.1, 1 credit hour - 0 hours lecture, 2 hours lab)
+Prerequisite: None.
+(PCS 1.1, 1 credit hour: 0 hours lecture, 2 hours lab)

-PHIL 131 - Introduction To Philosophy
+PHIL131 - Introduction to Philosophy

-(IAI: H4 900) Examines the fundamental questions of philosophy and introduces the major ideas and philosophers of the Western tradition.
+IAI: H4 900 Examines the fundamental questions of philosophy and introduces the major ideas and philosophers of the Western tradition.
 The basic questions include those concerned with the nature of reality, the nature of knowledge, the nature of God and religious experience, and the nature of morality and values.
 The study of philosophy can be considered a pursuit of self-knowledge and, to this end, a number of personally relevant issues are examined such as death, the meaning of life, personal identity, and personal values.
-Prerequisite(s): None.
-(PCS 1.1, 3 credit hours - 3 hours lecture, 0 hours lab)
+(PCS 1.1, 3 credit hours: 3 hours lecture, 0 hours lab)

-PHIL 132 - Eastern Philosophy
+PHIL132 - Eastern Philosophy

-(IAI: H4 903N; satisfies Human Relations Requirement) Introduces the philosophical concepts found in the East by exploring the major systems of thought originating in India and China.
+IAI: H4 903N Introduces the philosophical concepts found in the East by exploring the major systems of thought originating in India and China.
 The works of the most influential thinkers will be examined with special attention placed on those aspects, both original and assimilated, that helped determine the nature and course of philosophy in all of the Asian countries.
-Prerequisite(s): None.
-(PCS 1.1, 3 credit hours - 3 hours lecture, 0 hours lab)
+(PCS 1.1, 3 credit hours: 3 hours lecture, 0 hours lab)

-PHIL 231 - Fundamentals Of Logical Reasoning
+PHIL231 - Fundamentals of Logical Reasoning

-(IAI: H4 906) Introduces the criteria of good reasoning, especially deductive argumentation, and develops skills in logical analysis, logical demonstration, and the avoidance of common patterns of fallacy.
+IAI: H4 906 Introduces the criteria of good reasoning, especially deductive argumentation, and develops skills in logical analysis, logical demonstration, and the avoidance of common patterns of fallacy.
 The course covers basic symbolic logic, including categorical logic and truth functional logic, and analyzes in detail basic logical concepts such as argument, inference, validity, implication, categorical relations, deductive vs. inductive reasoning, and informal fallacies.
-Prerequisite(s): None.
-(PCS 1.1, 3 credit hours - 3 hours lecture, 0 hours lab)
+(PCS 1.1, 3 credit hours: 3 hours lecture, 0 hours lab)

-PHIL 240 - Contemporary Moral Problems (Ethics)
+PHIL240 - Contemporary Moral Problems (Ethics)

-(IAI: H4 904) Surveys the major types of ethical theories, such as consequentialist, non-consequentialist, and virtue-based theories, and applies these to a number of contemporary moral controversies.
+IAI: H4 904 Surveys the major types of ethical theories, such as consequentialist, non-consequentialist, and virtue-based theories, and applies these to a number of contemporary moral controversies.
 These controversies include (but are not limited to) abortion, euthanasia, capital punishment, healthcare, sexual morality, professional and business ethics, and the environment.
-Prerequisite(s): None.
-(PCS 1.1, 3 credit hours - 3 hours lecture, 0 hours lab)
+(PCS 1.1, 3 credit hours: 3 hours lecture, 0 hours lab)

-PHIL 241 - Biomedical Ethics
+PHII 241 - Riomedical Ethics